top of the page

 The reform introduced by the Budget Law has extended, effective January 1, 2022, the relevant protections to workers with apprenticeship contracts of any type (including first- and third-level apprenticeships, that is, “dual” apprenticeships and advanced training and research apprenticeships) and to home-based workers.

-It is confirmed, however, that executives are excluded from the scope of wage supplementation (in this regard, it should be noted that executives are eligible only for benefits from the Solidarity Funds and the related contribution obligations, provided that this is expressly provided for in the interministerial decrees establishing such funds, and provided that they are employed by employers required to contribute to those funds).
+It is confirmed, however, that executives are excluded from the scope of wage supplementation (in this regard, it should be noted that executives may only be eligible for benefits from Solidarity Funds and the related contribution obligations if expressly provided for in the interministerial decrees establishing such funds, provided they are employed by employers required to contribute to those funds).

 Want to learn more?